 Empowering individuals, projects and organizations with resources to aid and support their movements in advocacy and dance.

-Providing a virtual networking platform on which dancer-activists share valuable knowledge and gather information from their peers, promoting communication and collaboration.
+Providing a support network through which dancers share valuable knowledge and gather information from their peers, thus promoting communication and collaboration.

-Developing and integrating the Dancers Amplified Active Practices: a continually updated document created through research and data collection that includes methods of action for diversity, equity, inclusion, and access in arts organizations and for the individuals that work in them.
+Developing and integrating the Dancers Amplified Global Active Practices: a continually updated document created through research and data collection that includes methods of action for diversity, equity, inclusion, and access, into arts organizations to empower the individuals that work within them.

-Initiated by a core group of artists, dance scholars, and industry professionals across the world, the alliance represents a growing international roster of current and former professionals, activists, and BIPOC and LGBTQIA+ artists from leading institutions including American Ballet Theatre, Ballet Austin, Ballet West, Bejart Ballet, Dutch National Ballet, National Ballet of Canada, New York City Ballet, San Francisco Ballet, and TanzCompany Innsbruck, as well as the Broadway stage, the freelance community, the halls of academia, the offices of arts administration, and more.
+Initiated by a core group of artists, dance scholars, and industry professionals across the world, our team represents a growing international roster of current and former professionals, activists, and BIPOC and LGBTQIA+ artists from leading institutions, the Broadway stage, the freelance community, the halls of academia, the offices of arts administration, and more.

-Art is political, dance is political - it is our duty as artists to be at the forefront of change.
-Our time is now to meet this responsibility and set an example for the rest of the world.
-We know our power, grace and flexibility.
-The world will see that we are the motivators, activators, and change-makers of now; the leaders of the future.
+DA believes that artists have always been and should be at the forefront of change.
+We know our power, grace and flexibility - let’s show the world that we are the motivators, activators, and change-makers of now; the leaders of the future.

 Send us an email; we are always looking for new team members and ambassadors.